Samsar4/CompTIA-Security-SY0-501-Study-Guide/All-Chapters.md

 ***
 ***

-# 3. Networking - Basics
+# Networks and Infrastructure - Basics

 ## Switches
 A network switch is networking hardware that connects devices on a computer network by using packet switching to receive and forward data to the destination device.
 A network switch is a multiport network bridge that uses **MAC addresses** to forward data at the **data link layer of the OSI model.**